 Reuben Vaisman-Tzachor, Ph.D., FACFEI, DABPS, FAPA, DABCHS,

-Dr. Rueben Vaisman-Tzachor brings a wealth of experience and knowledge to Serenity Malibu.
-He obtained his doctorate degree in clinical psychology from the California School of Professional Psychology in 1993 and has been a Licensed Psychologist since 1997.
-He has taught as an adjunct professor of clinical and forensic psychology at The Chicago School of Professional Psychology in Los Angeles and others for over 25 years, and served as an Attending Psychologist at Cedars Sinai Medical Center in Los Angeles for 16 years.
+Dr. Reuben Vaisman-Tzachar is among the finest and most experienced professionals at Seasons in Malibu.
+He earned his doctorate in Clinical Psychology in 1993 and has been a licensed psychologist since 1997.
+Over 25 years, Dr. Rueben taught clinical and forensic psychology at institutions like The Chicago School of Professional Psychology.
+He also worked as an Attending Psychologist at Cedars Sinai Medical Center in Los Angeles for 16 years.

 Nancy B. Irwin, Psy.D,